Two women laughing and walking through the city with holiday shopping bags.

 Retailers and brands that can provide a rewarding experience for their shoppers, whether in-store, online or through strategic promotions, are poised to succeed during the final run-up to the holidays and beyond, according to experts interviewed by CO—.

-Even in an inflationary environment with the threat of a recession looming over shoppers in the year ahead, consumers are still celebrating the holidays, early sales data indicate, although some may be searching for value and spending a little more carefully.
+Although consumers are feeling less optimistic overall about their financial situations, they’re still celebrating the holidays, early sales data indicate, although some may be searching for value and spending a little more carefully.

 Consider the following tips from retail experts about how merchants can convince wary consumers to spend more of their shopping budgets with them, rather than with their competitors.